2025 European Athletics Indoor Championships – Women's 60 metres

-The women's 60 metres at the 2025 European Athletics Indoor Championships is scheduled to be held on the short track of Omnisport in Apeldoorn, Netherlands, on 9 March 2025.
-This will be the 36th time the event is contested at the European Athletics Indoor Championships.
+The women's 60 metres at the 2025 European Athletics Indoor Championships was held on the short track of Omnisport in Apeldoorn, Netherlands, on 9 March 2025.
+This was 36th time the event was contested at the European Athletics Indoor Championships.
 Athletes can qualify by achieving the entry standard or by their World Athletics Ranking in the event.

 Background

 The women's 60 metres was contested 35 times before 2025, at every previous edition of the European Athletics Indoor Championships (1970–2023), with the exception of 1972 and 1981, when the 50 metres was held instead.
 The 2025 European Athletics Indoor Championships will be held in Omnisport Apeldoorn in Apeldoorn, Netherlands.
 The removable indoor athletics track was retopped for these championships in September 2024.

 Irina Privalova of Russia is the world and European record holder with a time of 6.92 s, set in both 1993 and 1995.
 The championship record of 7.00 s was set by Nelli Cooman of the Netherlands in 1986 and equalled by Mujinga Kambundji of Switzerland in 2023.